FIWARE/tutorials.Historic-Context-Flume/README.md

 The result include two databases `admin` and `local` which are set up by default by **MongoDB**, along with four databases created by the FIWARE platform.
 The Orion Context Broker has created two separate database instance for each `fiware-service`
-- the Store enitities were created without defining a `fiware-service` and therefore are held within the `orion` database, whereas the IoT device entities were created using the `openiot` `fiware-service` header and are held separately.
-The IoT Agent was intialized to hold the IoT sensor data in a separate  **MongoDB** database called `iotagentul`.
+- The Store entities were created without defining a `fiware-service` and therefore are held within the `orion` database, whereas the IoT device entities were created using the `openiot` `fiware-service` header and are held separately.
+The IoT Agent was initialized to hold the IoT sensor data in a separate  **MongoDB** database called `iotagentul`.

 As a result of the subscription of Cygnus to Orion Context Broker, a new database has been created called `sth_openiot`.
 The default value for a **Mongo DB** database holding historic context consists of the `sth_` prefix followed by the `fiware-service` header - therefore `sth_openiot` holds the historic context of the IoT devices.